linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 Generic OS Installation
 ===

-1. Insert OS installation media into one of the USB3 ports (on the left side) The Heads boot process supports standard OS bootable media (where the USB drive contains the installation media which as created using `dd` or `unetbootin` etc.) as well as booting directly from verified ISOs on a plain old partition.
+1. Insert OS installation media into one of the USB3 ports (blue on Thinkpads) The Heads boot process supports standard OS bootable media (where the USB drive contains the installation media which as created using `dd` or `unetbootin` etc.) as well as booting directly from verified ISOs on a plain old partition.